SAP-samples/btp-azure-opensap/Week1/Unit2/README.md

 The objective of the exercise is to create a SAP BTP Trial account that you can further use throughout this course and beyond.

 If you already have an SAP BTP Trial account, you don't need to create a new one or move its content to a subaccount in another region!
 You can then skip this whole unit.

-* **Microsoft SharePoint**: Microsoft SharePoint allows you to manage content, knowledge, and applications for teamwork and collaboration across the organization.

 ## Problems
 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week2Unit1, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.